albertofavaro/ucl_linear_regression/README.md

-# Regression and your first machine learning algorithm
+# Regression and your first machine-learning algorithm
 Slides and exercises for the *Machine-Learning Crash Course* by ASI Data Science (University College London, 4th of October 2017).

 ## Instructions
 * For the slides from the lecture, take a look at *regression_and_first_algo.pdf*